cldr-steven-matison/Streams-Processing-Hands-on-Lab/setup.md

 ## SQL Stream Builder Setup

 HOL Lead should import project and fully test ahead of live lab with attendees.
 All jobs should be operational and not require any edits or modifications.
+This completed project will be used repeatedly as a visual reference during live lab.

  ![09.5 Intro to SSB](/Images/09.5_Intro_SSB.png)

-[ i need to test this ]

 ## DATA Viz